We’ve all seen it at our workplace, many of us are even guilty of it - the dreaded blanket email to your coworkers asking for a favor.

 What small steps can you take to personalize your employee message?
 Free tools like Yesware and Hubspot Sales, or even a simple mail merge, allow you to send messages that include someone’s first name, and any other customizable field (think: department name, custom URL).

-Try this: The more you personalize your note, the higher chance that you’ll get those referrals.
+Try this: The more you personalize your emails, the higher chance that you’ll get those referrals.
 Find the balance between bespoke referral requests and that generic “don’t forget to refer” email.

 While email is the leading form of communication for most company messages, consider what other resources you have at your disposal -- both digitally and physically.
 With the rise of slack, for example, many teams are sharing open roles and asking for referrals in hiring specific channels.
 With the physical space around your office, you might find that posters help remind your team who you’re hiring for and the rewards your employee might receive.